 Every neighborhood deserves to be heard.
 Hotboy Wes gives the streets a voice.
 The Waco, TX rapper emerges from the trials and tribulations of a rough neighborhood and an even rougher upbringing with a triumphant true story told through elite wordplay, lyrical firepower, and hard-hitting hooks.
-Inking a deal with Gucci Mane and amassing millions of views and streams, he maximizes the power of his voice on a series of singles, claiming his spot on The New 1017/Atlantic Records roster.
+Inking a deal with Gucci Mane and amassing over 70 million global streams and 40 million official views, he maximizes the power of his voice on a series of singles, claiming his spot on The New 1017/Atlantic Records roster.

 "The tongue is powerful," he observes.
 "I want to educate the world about what's really going on in these streets.
 My words are meant to be street awareness.
 This is how we survive."